dxxmsdxy/onchain-canon/README.md

 The `credit` field can be used to credit multiple parties.

-`desc` can be included to describe individual credits.
+`desc` can be included to describe credited entity.

+`content` can be included to indicate what they are credited for.

 The `weight` value is an integer representing the relative contribution of each party within the scope of that OC inscription.